szadam/pynvm/docs/source/pmemobj.rst

    .. method:: otuple(oid)

       Ensure that *oid* is in tuple form.
-An ``oid`` retreived from memory is actually a poitner to the memory the oid was retrieved from, so if contents of that memory location changes the value of the raw ``oid`` would change.
+An ``oid`` retreived from memory is actually a pointer to the memory the oid was retrieved from, so if contents of that memory location changes the value of the raw ``oid`` would change.
 This method copies the ``oid`` data into a tuple not subject to such modification, but which can be assigned to a memory field